To preview all available dates and pricing click 'Register' above.

 - Identify areas of investigation for further product development programmes.

 - Evaluate R&D, production and purchasing activities to identify potential savings and guard against in-service failure.

 - Gain in-house skills that can be directed to developing products more competitively.

 - A brief synopsis of events in the history of rubber.

 Compounding and Vulcanisation

-- How the molecular structure of natural and synthetic rubbers affect their properties and ultimate selection.
+- How the chemical structure of natural and synthetic rubbers dictates their properties and ultimate selection.

 Environmental and Chemical Resistance

 - The processes involved in converting the raw materials into finished products including mixing technology, extrusion, moulding and other processes.
 The Processes are described and the important central parameters highlighted.

 - Environmental factors that can cause degradation of rubber compounds